danielkeller/maia/README.md

 To begin using the API, create an instance object with [vk::Instance::new()](crate::vk::Instance::new()).

+To enable validation layers for debugging, set the environment variable `VK_INSTANCE_LAYERS="VK_LAYER_KHRONOS_validation"`.

 ### On Linux

 To build, install your distro's Vulkan development libaries (eg for Debian, `sudo apt install libvulkan-dev`).
+You will also probably want to install the validation layers, either from the distro (eg `sudo apt install vulkan-validationlayers`) or by installing the Vulkan SDK.

 To run, a Vulkan-compatible graphics driver should suffice.